Ready to go camping for the very first time?

-Here is a checklist which covers all of the basics that you need to have a safe, fun, and comfortable camping trip.
+Here is a list covering all of the basics that you need to have a safe, fun, and comfortable camping trip.
 And, if you aren’t quite ready yet, read our post about how to get started with camping.

 Camping Gear Doesn’t Have to Be Expensive

 Now, I’m not saying that you should go out and buy a bunch of cheap gear.
 That $20 tent from Wal-Mart isn’t going to keep you dry when it starts raining!
 But you also don’t have to drop $500 on the latest hi-tech camping gear.

 The most essential (and expensive) camping gear is the: tent, sleeping bag, hiking or survival boots, and camp stove.
-These are also the items which weigh the most.
+These are also the items that weigh the most.

-If you don’t have the money to spend right now, then see if you can borrow camping gear.
+If you don’t have the money to spend right now, see if you can borrow camping gear.
 I know that I’ve got 3 tents and 7 sleeping bags, and I’m always glad to lend them to friends who want to go camping.

 Be wary about buying used camping gear, though.
 Used sleeping bags are generally fine, but I learned the hard way that used tents often have tears (which let rain through) and broken poles.